DSC 3S Framework

 Icon of a pencil and clipboard with checkmarks, labeled 'Collection'.

-Data Management
+Data Systems

 Nonprofits should have well-designed systems and processes for collecting client data, like forms and surveys.